Paete, Laguna, the Philippines

 I had never been familiar with the Catholic canon of saints, but St. Christopher didn’t seem to be one of those superstar saints.
-Legend has it that he went on a quest for the most powerful ruler.
+Legend had it that he went on a quest for the most powerful ruler.
 He served a king who shuddered at the mere mention of the devil.
 Fail.
 The devil betrayed his cowardice by trembling at the sight of the cross.
 Epic fail.
 This led him to search for Christ, the fearsome, not fearful, King of kings.
 As an act of Christian service, he put his heft and height to good use by carrying people on his back across a turbulent river.
-He became a human bridge and converted people to Christianity until his decapitation for proselytizing in what is now Turkey.
+He became a human bridge and converted people to Christianity until his decapitation for proselytizing in what became Turkey.

 My friend explained that the original rendered the saint with indio (native Filipino) features that may have displeased the ethnocentric Spanish friars.
 Either Maestro Dans had a ballsy sense of humor or it was an artistic Freudian slip.
-No matter, the second mural was perhaps commissioned to correct the anatomical anomalies and moored over the original - an ancient way to photoshop.
-This time, San Cristobal had acquired a pinched nose and fairer complexion, a standard of beauty that still explains the modern Filipino‘s propensity for nose lifts and whitening soaps.
+No matter, the second mural was perhaps commissioned to correct the anatomical anomalies and moored over the original – an ancient way to photoshop.
+This time, San Cristobal had acquired a pinched nose and fairer complexion, a standard of beauty that explained the modern Filipino‘s propensity for nose lifts and whitening soaps.

 I had to step back to the opposite end of the pew aisle to behold it in its full glory.
 Alas, concrete blocks were stockpiled on that side; a scaffolding frame was erected right in front of Langit, Lupa at Impierno.
 The choir loft was under renovation at that time.
 The faded painting was further exposed to sawdust and what-not floating in the air.
 And what if the scaffolding toppled on it?

 It pained me to see magnificent art in such a state of damage and neglect.
 Expert restoration and vigilant care might still recapture its lost splendor.
 I could not fathom how these masterpieces had been left to rot without informed intervention for so long.
 I thought it was almost cavalier for a town steeped in the arts to allow time, the elements, and indifference to take their toll on the shining glory of their heritage.
 But who was I to pass judgment and assign blame?
 I was there only for a day.
-Ultimately, it is the people of Paete who would bear this “pain in painting” every day.
+Ultimately, it would be the people of Paete who would bear this “pain in painting” every day.